-As at December 31, 2021 and 2020, the Group has no financial instruments classified as financial assets at FVPL and FVOCI and financial liabilities at FVPL.
+As at December 31, 2022 and 2021, the Group has no financial instruments classified as financial liabilities at EVPL.

 Financial Assets at Amortized Cost.
 Financial assets shall be measured at amortized cost if both of the following conditions are met: